Hope Coach Mobile Outreach

-Nearly every day of the year, the Mission’s Hope Coach van travels the streets of Phoenix, offering water, food, hygiene kits, socks, and other items to homeless men, women, and families without shelter.
+Nearly every day of the year, the Mission’s Hope Coach van travels the streets of Phoenix, offering water, hygiene kits, socks, and other items to homeless men, women, and families without shelter.
 The Hope Coach is often the only help they receive.

 This vital program is important for reaching those on the streets with prayer and hope.
 Led by Chaplain Cliff Danley, individuals and group volunteers ride along, learn about homelessness, see oft-ignored neighborhoods, and hand out life-saving Hope Totes of water, hygiene items, socks, and more.